sarahoco014/Software_Design_Methodologies/software_design_methodologies.md

 2. What is the difference between top-down and bottom-up design?
 Which best describes a function oriented design?

-A top-down design begins with the full software system, or the high-level structure.
+A top-down design begins with the full software system, or a high-level structure.
 This system is subsequently split apart into smaller modules or components which contain finer details.
 Some scholars describe the top-down approach as breaking a big task into smaller problems which are worked out individually and repeatedly.
 Advantages include defining main components at the beginning on the design process, resulting in a well structured design.
 However, some issues may be encountered with this design, such that it is not always possible to split bigger problems into a smaller sub-set of problems.

 A bottom-up design takes the opposite approach.
 The design begins with defining the components or modules before they are connected together to create larger components or systems.
 This process is repeated until the full system has been constructed.
 Advantages of this design includes a high degree of flexibility since individual components can be altered that are unlikely to impact upon the whole system.
 However, developers may encounter challenges when trying to ensure the components work together due to a limited vision of the system as a whole in the initial stages.